tesselle/tabula/README.md

 Overview
 --------

 `tabula` provides an easy way to examine archaeological count data (artifacts, faunal remains, etc.).
-This package includes several measures of diversity: e.g. richness and rarefaction \[Chao1, Chao2, ACE, ICE, etc.; Chao (1984), Chao & Lee (1992)\], diversity/dominance and evenness \[Brillouin, Shannon, Simpson, etc.; Magurran (1988)\], turnover and similarity.
+This package includes several measures of diversity: e.g. richness and rarefaction (Chao1, Chao2, ACE, ICE, etc.), diversity/dominance and evenness (Brillouin, Shannon, Simpson, etc.), turnover and similarity.
 It also provides matrix seriation methods for chronological modeling and dating.
-The package make it easy to visualize count data and statistical thresholds: rank/abundance plots, Ford (1972) and Bertin (1977) diagrams, etc.
+The package make it easy to visualize count data and statistical thresholds: rank/abundance plots, Ford (1962) and Bertin (1977) diagrams, etc.

 Installation
 ------------